pybites/pybites.github.io-source/content/pages/schools.md

 status: hidden
 Slug: schools

+## Use the PyBites Platform in the Classroom

 As a technology teacher, you know the benefits of teaching kids to code.

 Not only is it a necessary skill in today's tech driven industries but it inspires creativity!